jinil110/bookmyshow/README.md

 # CineGo - BookMyShow-like Web App
+**“This is a demo project.
+Payments are simulated and no real transactions are processed.”**
 A complete movie ticket booking application built with HTML5, CSS3, vanilla JavaScript, Node.js, Express.js, bcrypt, express-session, and JSON-file persistence.

 ## Features